robocoder/questdb.io/docs/guides/geohashes.md

 title: Geospatial data
 description:
-  This document describes how to work with geohashes as geospatial types in QuestDB, including hints how to convert back and forth from latitutde and longitude, inserting via SQL, InfluxDB line protocol, CSV and more.
+  This document describes how to work with geohashes as geospatial types in QuestDB, including hints on converting back and forth from latitude and longitude, inserting via SQL, InfluxDB line protocol, CSV, and more.
 ---

-QuestDB adds support for working with geospatial data by means of a `geohash` type.
-This page describes how to use geohashes, with an overview of the syntax, including hints how to convert back and forth from latitutde and longitude, inserting via SQL, InfluxDB line protocol, and via CSV import.
+QuestDB adds support for working with geospatial data through a `geohash` type.
+This page describes how to use geohashes, with an overview of the syntax, including hints on converting back and forth from latitude and longitude, inserting via SQL, InfluxDB line protocol, and CSV import.

 ## Geohash description

 A geohash is a convenient way of expressing a location using a short alphanumeric string, with greater precision obtained with longer strings.
-The basic idea is that the Earth is divided into regions of user-defined size and each region is assigned a unique id, which is called its Geohash.
-For a given location on earth, we can convert latitude and longitude into a string.
+The basic idea is that the Earth is divided into regions of user-defined size, and each area is assigned a unique id called its Geohash.
+For a given location on Earth, we can convert latitude and longitude into a string.
 This string is the Geohash and will determine which of the predefined regions the point belongs to.

 In order to be compact, [base32](https://en.wikipedia.org/wiki/Base32#Geohash) is used as a representation of Geohashes, and are therefore comprised of: